emmanuel-ashaye/PurgoMalum.BehaviourTests/README.md

 4. On completion, this command will generate a friendly report.

-`docker exec purge-test-reporter mono /ReportUnit.1.2.1/tools/ReportUnit.exe /DockerResults /DockerResults`
+`docker exec purge-test-reporter sh CreateReport.sh`

 5. Finally run this command to tear down the environment.